maxrchung/ride_in_the_rain/README.md

 Ride in the Rain is a 3D networked racing game made over a 3 day game jam using Godot.
 Race alone or co-op with others and try to get the fastest time.

+## Play

+Windows build can be downloaded in [GitHub releases](https://github.com/maxrchung/ride_in_the_rain/releases).
+Note you may have to explicitly trust the executable.

+If you have Godot, you can of course clone this repo and run this from source.

 ## Port

 This game runs on port `7069`.
 You'll likely need to configure port forwarding on your router if you want to host the game.